JoernBerkefeld/SFMC-Cookbook/ssjs/README.md

 %%= var(@myAmpscriptVariable) =%%
 ```

-## SSJS vs. JavaScript – the major differences that will break your code.
+## SSJS vs. JavaScript – the major differences that will break your code

 ### Standard JS features not available in SSJS